shiblon/entroq/README.md

 Note that no matter how you run things, there is no need to create any tables in your database.
 The EntroQ service checks for the existence of a `tasks` table and creates it if it is not present.
+It is also carefully set up to update older tables when newer versions are deployed.

 If running the service and database in the same container, you can choose one of the images at Docker Hub with the tag prefix `pg-`.
 For example, you might